Camberwell Beauty

 Aberrations

-There are variations in the colour of cream band on the wing from white to more yellowy and this led to the species being sought after by collectors in the past.
+There are variations in the colour of cream band on the wing from white to more creamy yellow and this led to the species being sought after by collectors in the past.

 With thanks to the Butterflies of Yorkshire edited by Howard M Frost